Candice-Leigh-King/our-whereabouts-website/_posts/Mexico/2021-05-10-how-to-spend-7-days-in-playa-del-carmen.md

       Hertz</h2><p>Renting a car is pretty cheap.
 Most car rentals in Mexico make you pay by credit card.
-We went to Hertz since they were the cheapest and they're a worldwide chain, so we felt comfortable letting them use our credit card and not worrying about them copying the number.</p><p>Some say that driving in Mexico is dangerous because the police there are bribed and try to catch you speeding even a tiny bit over the speed limit, so try to stay under the speed limit and will ask you to pay in cash for the
+We went to Hertz since they were the cheapest and they're a worldwide chain, so we felt comfortable letting them use our credit card and not worrying about them copying the number.<br />Some say that driving in Mexico is dangerous because the police there are bribed and try to catch you speeding even a tiny bit over the speed limit, so try to stay under the speed limit and will ask you to pay in cash for the